ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 ```

 If groups of similarly named variables should have the same encoding applied,
-they can be identifed by regular expressions ("regex") instead of explicitly
+they can be identified by regular expressions ("regex") instead of explicitly
 giving each name.
 For example:

 ```yaml